DigitalVeer/Faster-RCNN-for-Table-Detection/README.md

-# Faster R-CNN for Open Images Dataset by Keras
+# Faster R-CNN for Table Detection

 This was the setup I used for my Honors Thesis at the University of Massachusetts, *An Analysis of F-RCNN vs YOLO in Table Detection*.